You can listen to voice recordiong, or read through the text below.

-Further west, the maps told, the land rises to hilly country and then to the mountains that seam the Great Rift Valley.
-These are rough badlands, where atisinal miners work ancient gold diggings, Kgalilaga told wide-eyed.
+Still further west, the maps tell, the land rises to hilly country and then to the mountains that seam the Great Rift Valley.
+These are rough badlands where artisanal miners work ancient gold diggings, Kgalilaga told wide-eyed.
 Finally, after some two hundred kilometres, the earth plunges into the Great Rift Valley and Lake Niassa, where “many people” live.

 But Eastwards… Eastwards the wilderness stretches towards the Indian Ocean, unbroken for untold kilometres.
 There, very few people, if any, dwell.
 Even Kgalilaga, with many years of bush roaming behind him, had heard only rumours about it – the land of the Makonde, he had muttered darkly.
 Word had it that they were a fierce and aggressive people that filed their teeth to fangs and feasted on their enemies.